-- Enter code "1" if the selected field is currently in a conservation program contract, - Enter code "2" if the selected field was previously in a contact (involving the operator) or - Enter code "3" if the selected field was never in a contract (for the period of time the operator has been farming the selected field)
+Enter code "2" if the selected field was previously in a contact (involving the operator) or

+Enter code "3" if the selected field was never in a contract (for the period of time the operator has been farming the selected field)

 The selected field is in a current conservation contract if either the operator or the landlord received (or expected to receive) cost-sharing, incentive payments, stewardship payments or rental payments based on a conservation program contract for conservation practices or systems in the selected field.

 The selected field was in a previous contract if either the operator or the landlord received cost-sharing, incentive payments, stewardship payments or rental payments based on a previous or completed conservation program contract for conservation practices or systems in the selected field.